About anger will show you the root cause of anger and how to deal with, or put right, your anger and frustration.

 Forgiveness releases you.
 In the Bible Jesus said: “Forgive and you will be forgiven” (Luke 6:37).
 The literal translation of this Bible verse is “release and you will be released”.

-If you really forgive someone, you no longer blame that person, even though they may be blameworthy.
-If you do not blame a person, you cannot resent them.
+When you really forgive someone, you no longer blame that person, even though they may be blameworthy.
+You cannot resent a person if you do not blame them.
 If you do not resent them you cannot hold any bitterness in your heart.
-If you do not hold bitterness then you do not get all emotionally tied up with anger and hate towards that person.
+When you do not hold bitterness then you do not get all emotionally tied up with anger and hate towards that person.

 It does not matter how long ago the hurtful event occurred, how wrong they are or how many times we are hurt.
 The Bible says we must forgive them so God can bless and forgive us.
 “If you forgive others their sins, your Father in heaven will also forgive you your sins.”